 Even comedies require adversaries, and the adversary is within.
 Boycotting is a motion away from denial, from competing, from pretending we don’t know how ‘doing unto others’ works.
 There is a battle going on, but we are all on the same side.
 Those who profit from the military industrial complex want the same thing as indigenous elders.
 Survival.
 Survival does not arise from natural resources.
 Natural resources arise from art.
 Growing in awareness reveals that the highest duty is to be happy, for destruction is replaced only by happiness, and happiness requires honing perception which is embodied.
 The sense world, which took so long to evolve, out of frigid eons of solitude, needs to be maintained.
 Culture is what preserves perceptions, not in the form of entertainment but in the form of ordinary life which must be stewarded to inspire culture in generations to come.

 Boycotting places human values over creature comforts.
 The key is attitude.
 People with money can easily boycott crappy products and purchase organic, five-star ones.
 Authentic boycotting is an inner reclamation, rather than an outer presentation.
 “Throw down your arms and come,” sings Sinead O’connor.
 Facing mass-extinction caused by obsession with pop culture, the weapon we must throw down is our own pride.
 It can be embarrassing to reject the latest trends and steward the quirky things we really cherish.
 Screen technology has perverted aesthetics to cause people to crave artificial goods.
 Ethics is about taste, and everyone has this in their own unique way if attention is devoted to it over the long term.
 There are “poor” people who cannot afford fancy goods and are stuck with subsidized toxic products.
-Financially affluent people who retire early to study bio-hacking make themselves appear forever young do not necessarily know how to die and be reborn again and again as happens in meditation or to savor the energy of cause and effect with true compassion.
+Financially affluent people who retire early to study bio-hacking, making themselves appear forever young, do not necessarily know how to die and be reborn again and again as happens in meditation, or to savor the energy of cause and effect with true compassion, like poor people do.
 Boycotting is not about taking sides nor placing blame.
-It is being authentic.
+It is acknowledging authenticity.
 Our own basic goodness is enough to heal the world without judging anyone if we allow it to shape the perceptions that touch our sense organs.
 “Someone is calling my name, saying I’m not to blame.
 I won’t be ashamed of love.”
 (Philadelphia soundtrack)

 Wisdom belongs to no one.
 We are all pretty much the same.
 Attachments blindfold us until we determine the difference between wholesome and unwholesome love.
 Then our hunger to be seen lessens and our duty to imagine without interruption becomes an offering.
 Still and calm, we sense, as an act of service, with heart.
 The voice of the beloved speaks, clear and universal, excluding no one.